magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 title: Adobe Commerce 2.4.3 Release Notes
 ---

 Adobe Commerce 2.4.3 introduces enhancements to performance and security plus significant platform improvements.
 Security enhancements include expansion of reCAPTCHA coverage and inclusion of built-in rate limiting.
-Elasticsearch 7.10.x is supported.
 Core composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x.

 This release includes over 370 new fixes to core code and 33 security enhancements.
 All known issues identified in Magento 2.4.2 have been fixed in this release.